maxcroasdale/maxcroasdale.github.io/content/posts/jul-2024/cellar-tank-part-four.md

 ![](/images/0867.jpeg)

 Take a break.
+This is hard physical labour and I'm not sure if it's making me stronger or killing me.

 ![](/images/0868.jpeg)

 ![](/images/0869.jpeg)

-The I hit steel.
-Whoever prep'd this cellar did a good job.
+Then I hit steel.
+Whoever prep'd this cellar did a good job with a steel frame and depth of concrete.
 My pilot was 9inches deep and I think it goes way deeper than that.
 I decide to stop at the steel.
 I'm down about 4inches.
 This will be deep enough as a sump.
 I just need to make sure that the sump is wide enough to take the pump.

 ![](/images/0870.jpeg)

+I had originally planned to chip out the hole with a small pick and axe.
+How they ever dug their way out of Stalag Luft III with little more than spoons is a mystery.

 ![](/images/0871.jpeg)